editor-code-assistant/eca-nvim/docs/installation.md

 ### Optional
 - plenary.nvim — Utility functions used by some distributions
+- snacks.nvim — Required for `:EcaServerMessages` and `:EcaServerTools` commands (picker functionality)

 ### Tested Systems
 - macOS (Intel and Apple Silicon)